hessamashari/video-tool/README.md

 # Hi.
-This script can
+This is a script to simplify working with ffmpeg
+# It can :

 - Reduce size of video
 - Convert format of video
+- Join multiple videos together
-- and more in progress
+- and more in development

 ## Installation